George Yankovsky: Hunting and outdoor life

 George's first experience with tigers was when he was taken by his father at the age of 11 to track a tiger that had killed one of their horses.
 In 1894 he went on a collecting expedition for butterflies to northern Korea along with his brother Alexander.
 This had been on the request of Grand Duke Nikolai Mikhailovich to his father.
 They had to put out sheets and lights to trap insects and one of the brothers had to stand on guard with a gun at the ready.
 His first tiger hunt was on their Yankovsky Peninsula with his brother and one of their workers Plato was injured when the wounded tiger attacked.
 He wrote of narrow escapes from leopards and tigers.
+The brothers also supplied specimens to the Staudinger & Bang-Haas natural history agents.
 In the fall of 1920 Yuri recorded that many bears from Manchuria entered the Sidemi area.
 Yuri wrote about his hunting in his 1940 book and had hoped to write more but the manuscripts which he kept while in labour camp which weighed two pounds are thought to have been burned after his death.
 His son Valery also wrote about his father's hunting.

 A biography of George was published by Mary Linley Taylor in English as The Tiger's Claw: The Life-Story of George Yankovsky East Asia's Mighty Hunter in 1956.